-In some cases, the cost of Georgia renters insurance will increase in 2018.
+In some cases, the cost of Georgia renters insurance will increase.
 That doesn’t speak to affordability.
 Rather, it speaks to the fact that many people have their policies placed with the wrong underwriter for their needs.
 Different underwriters have different “preferred” types of business, based on how they’ve modeled future losses and how they’ve set rates.
 A company that wants to write policies for people who haven’t moved in five years is not going to be the right fit if you’re a traveling nurse and move every six months for work.

 The national average price of renters insurance is just $187.00 per year, or about fifteen dollars a month.
 That’s a number that will fit into almost any budget, and allows you to get the protection your family deserves.
 A variety of factors impact the price, including previous claims history.
 The only way to get your price is to get a quote.
 Fortunately, that’s quick and painless – you can be covered in just minutes, just call an insurance expert at (800)892-4308.